Ceramic Studio

 Horse hair raku, 2024

 I typically make hand-built functional ceramics with touchable finishes.
-My studio design and the experiences I’ll share reflect this direction.

 When my kid Lil was young, we took ceramic open studio classes together at the local rec center.
 I was usually the only adult participating in the short sessions with minimized materials.
 I challenged myself to use discarded scraps to make quickly, without a pre-planned outcome.
 The resulting flat wall hangings were often incised with plant or food themes and decorated with layers of simple glazes for surface interest.